awsdocs/amazon-ec2-user-guide/doc_source/managing-users.md

 ## Best Practice<a name="add-user-best-practice"></a>

-Using the default user account is adequate for many applications, but you may choose to add user accounts so that individuals can have their own files and workspaces\.
-Creating user accounts for new users is much more secure than granting multiple \(possibly inexperienced\) users access to the default user account, because that account can cause a lot of damage to a system when used improperly\.
+Using the default user account is adequate for many applications\.
+However, you may choose to add user accounts so that individuals can have their own files and workspaces\.
+Furthermore, creating user accounts for new users is much more secure than granting multiple \(possibly inexperienced\) users access to the default user account, because the default user account can cause a lot of damage to a system when used improperly\.
 For more information, see [Tips for Securing Your EC2 Instance](https://aws.amazon.com/articles/tips-for-securing-your-ec2-instance/)\.

 ## Creating a User Account<a name="create-user-account"></a>